 Can I wash these shoes in the washer?

 First, remove the insole then you can wash the shoe in the washer.

 Once you have purchased this, it’s yours, you can do anything you want.
 But that isn’t recommended as the shoe isn’t waterproof.

 4. BraceAbility Closed Toe Medical Walking Shoe

 It is a unique closed-toe medical shoe that can be used to treat different kinds of fractures and sprains on the foot.
-Whether it is a toe fracture or heel fracture, you are going to find this walking shoe helpful.
-This hoe is well-known for post-surgical healing, ankle and foot trauma, ulcerations, and wounds.
+Whether it is a toe fracture or a heel fracture, you are going to find this walking shoe helpful.
+This home is well-known for post-surgical healing, ankle and foot trauma, ulcerations, and wounds.